Sherman Adams: Scandal

 Adams was forced to resign in 1958, when a House subcommittee revealed Adams had accepted an expensive vicuña overcoat and oriental rug from Bernard Goldfine, a Boston textile manufacturer who was being investigated for Federal Trade Commission violations.
 Goldfine, who had business with the federal government, was cited for contempt of Congress when he refused to answer questions regarding his relationship with Adams.
 The story was first reported to the public by muckraking journalist Jack Anderson.

 Vice President Richard Nixon stated that he was assigned the onerous responsibility of telling Adams that he had to resign.
 He regretted the necessity, as Adams' career in politics ended and he went off "to operate a ski lodge" without any judicial findings.
-In the Nixon Interviews, Nixon argued that he was unable to fire the White House staffers involved in the Watergate scandal, much as President Eisenhower was unable to directly fire Adams.
+In the Nixon interviews, Nixon argued that he was unable to fire the White House staffers involved in the Watergate scandal, much as President Eisenhower was unable to directly fire Adams.
 However, according to Times September 29, 1958, article on Adams, the job of firing Adams actually fell to Meade Alcorn, not Nixon.

 Post-political life

-Adams returned to Lincoln, New Hampshire where he started construction on Loon Mountain, today one of the largest ski resorts in New England.
+Adams returned to Lincoln, New Hampshire, where he started construction on Loon Mountain, today one of the largest ski resorts in New England.
 He was also a member of the Society of Colonial Wars and the Sons of the American Revolution.

 Adams died in 1986.
-His remains are buried at Riverside Cemetery, also in Lincoln.
+His remains are buried at Riverside Cemetery in Lincoln.

 Family

 Adams was married to Rachel Leona White in 1923.
-They had one son, Samuel, and three daughters, Jean, Sarah, and Marion.
+They had one son, Samuel, and three daughters, Jean, Sarah and Marion.